 - 4.4.3 The purpose of the landscape and visual impact assessment is to identify, predict and evaluate potential significant effects arising from the proposed development.
 Wherever possible, identified effects are quantified, but the nature of landscape and visual assessment requires interpretation by professional judgement.
-In order to provide a level of consistency to the assessment, landscape sensitivity to change, the prediction of magnitude of impact and assessment of significance of the residual effects has been based on pre-defined criteria, the level of effects being determined by a comparison of the sensitivity of receptors and the magnitude of impact arising from the proposed development, as indicated in Table 4.1, below - 4.4.4 In order to assist in evaluating the potential landscape and visual effects arising from the proposed development, a Zone of theoretical Visibility drawing (ZTV) was produced (Figure 4.1) to identify the potential extent of the proposed developments' visibility within the study area.
+In order to provide a level of consistency to the assessment, landscape sensitivity to change, the prediction of magnitude of impact and assessment of significance of the residual effects has been based on pre-defined criteria, the level of effects being determined by a comparison of the sensitivity of receptors and the magnitude of impact arising from the proposed development, as indicated in Table 4.4, below - 4.4.4 In order to assist in evaluating the potential landscape and visual effects arising from the proposed development, a Zone of theoretical Visibility drawing (ZTV) was produced to identify the potential extent of the proposed developments' visibility within the study area.
 An assessment of the predicted visibility of the proposed development from each of the landscape character types, designated and sensitive non-designated landscapes in the study area has been carried out by analysing the ZTVs and verifying the findings during field reconnaissance.
-The visibility assessment has concentrated on the publicly accessible areas including outdoor recreational areas, cycle routes, roads, and the public footpath network. - 4.4.5 The viewpoints selected for consideration as part of this assessment are considered to be representative of the main sensitive receptors in the study area.
-Viewpoint locations are detailed in Figure 4.1.
+The visibility assessment has concentrated on the publicly accessible areas including outdoor recreational areas, cycle routes, roads, and the public footpath network. - 4.4.5 Mitigation measures which have been incorporated into the final design and layout of the proposed development are described, together with a summary of the design optimisation process carried out in parallel with the LVIA.
+Further details of the constraints which were identified, and the design process are described in ES Volume 1: Chapter 2: Proposed Development. - 4.4.6 Representative viewpoints were chosen in consultation with Shetland Islands Council, Scottish Natural Heritage (SNH) and non-statutory consultees in respect of this application.
+These viewpoints are considered to be representative of the main sensitive receptors in the study area.
+Viewpoint locations are detailed in Figures 4.1. - 4.4.7 Analysis of the potential effects on landscape and visual amenity arising from the proposed development at each of these viewpoints has been carried out.
+This analysis has involved the production of computer-generated wirelines and/or photomontages to predict the operational views of the proposed development from each of the agreed viewpoints.
+The existing and predicted views from each of these viewpoints have been analysed to identify the magnitude of impact and the residual effects on landscape character and visual amenity at each viewpoint location.